Developing an Income Statement

 Accounts Payable include the value of accounts payable to others for operating inputs purchased on credit, accrued property tax, accrued interest, and other expenses such as unpaid cash rent.

 Interest Expenses include cash interest expenses plus the change in accrued interest.
-Cash Interest Paid on line 56 is the sum of cash interest payments for farm loans, including operating notes, line of credit, machinery and equipment notes, and real estate loans (CF 49, 51, and 66).
+Cash Interest Paid on line 54 is the sum of cash interest payments for farm loans, including operating notes, line of credit, machinery and equipment notes, and real estate loans (CF 49, 51, 53 and 66).
 Accrued interest is the amount of interest outstanding at the reporting date from all farm notes and loans.
-The Change in Accrued Interest is the accrued interest at the end of the accounting period minus the accrued interest at the beginning of the accounting period (BS 33 F).
+The Change in Accrued Interest is the accrued interest at the end of the accounting period minus the accrued interest at the beginning of the ac-counting period (BS 33 F).
 Principal payments are not a farm operating expense; rather they are repayment of cash that was received from loan proceeds and so are not included on the income statement.
 (Principal payments are a cash expenditure on the cash flow statement.)
-The Madisons project cash interest payments of $21,005 plus an increase in interest accrued of $6,991; thus, total interest expense is $27,996.
+The Madisons project cash inter-est payments of $12,978 plus an increase in interest accrued of $5,625; thus, total interest expense is $18,603.

-Gain/Loss on Sales of Farm Capital Assets (line 59) sums gains and losses from the sale of farm vehicles, machinery, equipment, buildings, etc. While not a routine operating item, sales of capital assets and marketable securities are used to determine the overall farm profit or loss for the accounting period.
+Gain/Loss on Sales of Farm Capital Assets (line 59) sums gains and losses from the sale of farm vehicles, machinery, equipment, buildings, etc. While not a routine operating item, sales of capital assets and marketable securities are used to determine the overall farm profit or loss for the ac-counting period.
 The difference between the value for which the item is sold and the adjusted cost or basis is the amount of depreciation that was over or under expensed in previous time periods.
-The Madisons plan to sell a combine and expect a $42,451 gain.

-Gain/Loss Due to Change in Base Values of Breeding Livestock sums changes in the base values of the raised breeding livestock from the beginning to the end of the accounting period if the base value method has been used.
+Gain/Loss Due to Change in Base Values of Breeding Livestock sums changes in the base values of the raised breeding livestock (line 60) from the beginning to the end of the accounting period if the base value method has been used.
 Base values are expected to remain constant for several years, but when costs of raising livestock change significantly, an adjustment in base values is appropriate.
 The adjustment to income for the change in general level of base values of one or more of the age categories will be based on the change in value of the raised breeding livestock on hand at the beginning of the accounting period.
-For example, if the base values of raised livestock increased to the values shown in column 11 of Table 2, the herd would have a beginning value of $172,000 (column 12) rather than $170,500 (column 3).
-The difference between these two values ($1,500) would be entered as the gain/loss due to change in general base values of breeding livestock in the income statement (line 60).
+One alternative example to what is shown on the income statement is to increase the base values of raised livestock shown in column 11 of Table 2, the herd would have a beginning value of $108,950 (column 12) rather than $96,950 (column 3).
+In this alternative example, the difference between these two values ($12,000) would be entered as the gain/loss due to change in general base values of breeding livestock in the income statement (line 60).
 Because the Madisons did not change their values, zero is entered in line 60 of their income statement.

 Nonfarm Revenue includes all sources of cash and non-cash income attributable to something other than farm production: income from wages or salaries, interest, dividends, rents and cash profits realized from nonfarm businesses, changes in the cash value of the life insurance policy, gifts and inheritances, nonfarm capital gains and losses, and accrual adjustments.

-Change in Current Assets (line 64) includes changes in the value of marketable stocks, bonds, securities, and other personal assets.
+Change in Nonfarm Assets (line 64) includes changes in the value of marketable stocks, bonds, securities, and other personal assets.

 Although farm creditors may focus on net farm income as they prefer to lend to farms able to generate a profit, they may also be interested in the net income to further validate the borrowers ability to repay.
 Nonfarm income is often looked at as a source of funds for family living which can supplement the farm if necessary.
 The Madisons have off-farm wages of $21,600.
 Other nonfarm income is $960 from royalty payments received.
 The nonfarm accrual adjustments are an increase in savings, cash value of life insurance, and investments in other entities of $4,893.

 Nonfarm Expenses are the expenses incurred to generate the nonfarm revenue.
-For the Madisons, items that must be deducted from nonfarm income are cash interest paid on the health care business loan of $1,447, cash interest paid on the house loan of $2,292, a decrease in non-farm interest of $33, and withdrawals for savings of $3,000.
+For the Madisons, items that must be deducted from nonfarm income are cash interest paid on the health care business loan of $1,392, cash interest paid on the house loan of $5,565, the summation of the aforementioned are found on line 66, a decrease in non-farm interest of $112, and withdrawals for savings of $3,000.
+Depreciation expense of 3,052 is a non-cash expense.
+This number may be found on the non-current asset schedule.

 Gain/Loss on Sale of Nonfarm Capital Assets and Marketable Securities (Line 71) sums gains and losses from the sale of nonfarm assets (home, rental houses, stocks, bonds, etc.).
 As with farm capital assets, the difference between the value for which the item is sold and the adjusted cost or basis determines the gain or loss and reflects the amount of depreciation that was over- or under-expensed in previous periods.

-Income Before Extraordinary Items is the income before taxes and extraordinary items less income tax expense.9 In the Madison example, income before extraordinary items is $103,370 – $10,471 = 92,899.
+Income Before Extraordinary Items is the income before taxes and extraordinary items less income tax expense.10 In the Madison example, income before extraordinary items is $46,102 - $10,471 = $35,631

 Extraordinary Items are revenue or expenses that are unusual in nature and infrequent in occurrence.
 Both criteria must be met to qualify as extraordinary.
 The amount is net of tax because the tax liability should have been accounted for earlier.
 An example of extraordinary items would be the gains or losses from an extinguishment of debt or proceeds from winning the lottery.
 Extraordinary items should be noted.
 Losses are entered as a negative number and will be added to the previous section to arrive at Net Income.
 The Madisons do not have any extraordinary items.